-The draft Policy builds on the existing policy, developed following internal and external engagement.
+Council delivers a diverse range of services and projects for our community and community engagement is an essential part of this process.
+Community engagement is undertaken based on the level of impact. interest and influence for our community.
+The draft Policy enables an informed and consistent approach to involving our community in decision making.
 It outlines Council's principles, commitments, levels and process for engagement to guide Council's elected members, staff and consultants when engaging with our community.
 The draft Policy details Council's commitment to providing a diverse range of opportunities for our community to share feedback and join the conversation on Council's projects and plans.
 The draft Policy highlights Council's role in effectively planning engagement activities, keeping our community informed about project updates and the rationale for Council's decisions.

-The draft Policy has been updated to align with changes and recommendations from the Integrated Planning and Reporting Handbook, released by the Office of Local Government (OLG) in September 2021.
-The handbook provides three standard levels, 'good', 'better' and 'best' and changes to the draft Policy have been made to align with 'best' practice.
-Key changes include:
+In July 2023, the draft Policy was updated to align with changes and recommendations from the Integrated Planning and Reporting (IPR) Handbook, released by the Office of Local Government (OLG).
+The handbook provides three standard levels; 'good', 'better' and 'best'.
+An independent audit of our IPR approach undertaken in December 2023 confirmed our Policy aligns with 'best' practice.